• Location: Jl. Goa Gajah, Tengkulak Kaja.

 - Guests: Caters mainly to couples, mostly older ones who appreciate the setting and seclusion, but families are welcome and would cherish the spacious setting.

 - Views: Views of the heavenly countryside include rice fields, lawns, and ponds (with swans).
 On a clear day, the distant Agung volcano can be seen.

-- Private Pools/Jacuzzis: Some villas feature private pools, while the single Hadiprana Villa boasts a pool and jacuzzi.
+- Private Pools/Jacuzzis: Some villas feature private pools, while the single Hadiprana Villa has a pool and a jacuzzi.

 - Extras: Afternoon tea, best enjoyed in a gazebo on the lawn.
 Yoga lessons.
 Free transfers to central Ubud.

-- Parking: Plenty of free and secure parking spots onsite, but think long and hard before driving anywhere in Bali.
+- Parking: Plenty of free and secure parking spots, but think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.

 - Website: tanahgajahubud.com

 - Pool: The main pool is long and lovely.
 Surrounded by immaculate lawns and lotus ponds, and lined with fountains inspired by Hinduism.

 - Spa: The spa is very elegant.
 Offers special rooms facing rice fields, signature massages, and cream baths.

 - Fitness Center: Fair size and well-equipped, also with exquisite rice field views.
 Free yoga lessons.

 - Activities: Tennis court.
 Cooking classes.
 Rice field walks.
 Tours, treks, and trips to ceremonies.